Geonovum/KP-APIs/API-strategie-modules/access-control/access-control.md

 # API Access Control

 API access control is a set of mechanisms and policies that regulate who or what can access an API and what operations they are allowed to perform.
 It ensures that only authorized users, clients, networks or systems can access specific endpoints or resources within the API.
+The exact measures that need to be taken to control access to the APIs depend on the required security safeguards.
+For assessing and prescribing the security, follow the guidelines of the [NCSC](https://www.ncsc.nl/) and the [BIO2/NIS2](https://bio-overheid.nl/)

 ## Introduction